ArduPilot/ardupilot_wiki/plane/source/docs/roll-pitch-controller-tuning.rst

 #.
 With the plane flying away from you switch to FBW-A. It
    should continue to fly wings level and at a fairly constant height (it may climb or descend slowly).
-If it wants to roll or pitch more than a small amount then there is a problem with the models trim, autopilot level or radio calibration and you need to solve that first before proceeding further.
+If it wants to roll or pitch more than a small amount then there is a problem with the model's trim, autopilot level or radio calibration and you need to solve that first before proceeding further.
 #.
 If the model starts to wag its wings, then the